-Our Chaffee County Branch launched in Fall 2015, and we have since engaged over 300 neighbors as volunteers, members, and community supporters.
-This Branch was our first outside our founding Denver neighborhoods, and we have seen our model thrive in Chaffee County.
+Our Chaffee County Team launched in Fall 2015, and we have since engaged over 300 neighbors as volunteers, members, and community supporters.
+This team was our first outside our founding Denver neighborhoods, and we have seen our model thrive in Chaffee County.
 Our Site Team in Salida is composed of a team of neighbors who are enthusiastic about our mission and who plant seeds among neighbors and community organizations to serve their elders.
 They are proactive, creative, and passionate about serving the elders of rural Chaffee County, where robust services can be lacking.
-Salida’s Site Team has become the model that we are now implementing in our other Branches, including Denver County.
+Salida’s Site Team has become the model that we are now implementing in our other locations, including Denver County.
 Site Teams help us identify and capitalize on the unique strengths, capacities, and identities of each neighborhood responding to each area's complexities to be the most effective organization for each situation.
 The Salida Site Team has also helped us to tailor and increase services and intergenerational programming in the area.
 Access to resources is increasing as our geographical footprint and penetration are.

 A Little Help's Elder Services and Engagement Program provides elders with vital resources and services.
 Our HelpConnect system provides easy access for members to request assistance with or be resourced to nearly any non-medical need.
 Volunteer services include: